effector/effector/docs/introduction/core-concepts.md

 How to build applications?
 What are they all about?

-Application itself as a definition not that meaningful word nowadays.
-React.js released at 2013.
-Seven years from now.
-Back then we had "applications" have it now and still struggling.
-The approach is outdated, it's time for developers not only being the king of applications but look inside what is going on And finally find out that application is actually the system.
+Looking inside it is possible to make an observation that applications are actually systems.
-System of events which just reacts on events occurrance.
+System which just reacts on events occurrance.

 What do we need to build a system?
-Let's start from naive approach:

 - Store object to save values around
 - Events that take data and send it further
 - And some other kind of events which occurrance dependant from external circumstances (e.g. a successful or unsuccessful request to the server)

-But this is still not clear.
-Getting closer to the point we are inside the system.
-This position is depend on obsersver's point.
-It's the key to the understanding.

 ## Event